 Our goal is to help remedy this as best we can.

 Let's face it.
-A lot of LGBTQ+ spaces are either terrible at advertising or think they don't need to worry about it.
+A lot of LGBTQ+ spaces cannot advertise, aren't good at advertising, or think they don't need to worry about it.
 On top of that, managing the big 3 (Instagram, Twitter, Facebook) on top of what is probably a 10+ year old template website is a nightmare.
 Especially when the social media sites are actively trying to suppress you.

 On the other site of the spectrum, some LGBTQ+ spaces are unable to publicly advertise, or need to make their facades discreet for the safety of their patrons.

 - When are you going to make this an app?

 Probably never.
 It's a responsively designed web page.
 You can add a shortcut to it to your phone's home screen and pretend it's an app.

 We'd rather focus on features, content, and cross-platform usability rather than wasting our lives being slaves to Apple and Google's strict specifications on wording, content, and censorship by any other name for the apps on their stores.

 - Why aren't you using the domain "kikipedia.com"?

 Someone is parked on it.
 I tried going through a domain buyback program, and they wanted a few thousand for it (I don't make money doing this, so it's not worth it; I think my SEO is good enough not to have to worry).
 So I figured, let's wait til we're popular, register a trademark, and then try to sue for it on grounds of the Anticybersquatting Consumer Protection Act.

 - My city is not listed on your site yet!
 EXPLAIN!